SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 that ``Barcode`` constants and variables can store when they are equal to ``Barcode.upc`` or ``Barcode.qrCode``.

-New barcodes can then be created using either type:
+You can then create new barcodes using either type:

 .. testcode:: enums